tiennesdm/Phlo/README.md

 ```

-# Run app in a docker container
+# Create a docker image and run locally

 ```
 cd Backend